Gabigol, Keane, Quaresma and the worst 10 Inter transfers of all time

 Andy van der Meyde, €6 million from Ajax, 2003

-Van der Meyde was one of Holland’s rising stars in the early ‘00s.
+Andy van der Meyde was one of the Netherlands' rising stars in the early ‘00s.
 He’d played in a key role in Ajax reaching the quarter final of the 2002/03 Champions League, and Inter decided to take a punt on him ahead of the 2003/04 campaign.

 The move didn’t work out for the flying Dutchman, with his standout moment for Inter coming in the 3-0 away win against Arsenal in the Champions League group stage, where he scored a stunning volley.